admmpy/fpl-dbt-sf/README.md

 1. The project is running on a 90 days Snowflake trial, thus will eventually end.
 2. The project started ingestion late in the season, meaning the dashboard will have limited lookback for now.
 3. The ML model is currently being iterated on to improve performance (visit `fpl-pipeline` - any recommendations for improvements is appreciated)
+4. Looker Studios can be inherently buggy to load (known issue if you use it long enough)